prestodb/presto/presto-docs/src/main/sphinx/functions/aggregate.rst

     This function provides an approximation of ``count(DISTINCT x)``.
     Zero is returned if all input values are null.

-    This function uses HyperLogLog configured with 2048 buckets.
-It should produce a standard error of 2.3%, which is the standard deviation of the (approximately normal) error distribution over all possible sets.
+    This function should produce a standard error of 2.3%, which is the standard deviation of the (approximately normal) error distribution over all possible sets.
 It does not guarantee an upper bound on the error for any specific input set.

+.. function:: approx_distinct(x, e) -> bigint

+    Returns the approximate number of distinct input values.
+    This function provides an approximation of ``count(DISTINCT x)``.
+    Zero is returned if all input values are null.

+    This function should produce a standard error of no more than ``e``, which is the standard deviation of the (approximately normal) error distribution over all possible sets.
+It does not guarantee an upper bound on the error for any specific input set.
+The current implementation of this function requires that ``e`` be in the range: [0.01149, 0.26000].

 .. function:: approx_percentile(x, p) -> [same as input]